gwu-libraries/Libsite-Header-Lite/README.md

 ```

-Then add the header to the body:
+Then add the header to the '<body>':

 ```
 <header class="navbar-fixed-top"><!-- this is the Libsite7 Lite Header -->